zoraviel/CSS-assignment-3/README.md

 ### index.html

 You will need to **add** exactly one element inside the `<head>`.
 This element is required for using Google fonts.
 See the [Choosing Google fonts](https://www.youtube.com/watch?v=1S3ga5Or5ec) video for guidance.
-The exact location of the added element is *important.*
+The exact location of the added element is *important* &mdash; where is it in relation to the LINK element for your own stylesheet?

 Other than adding that one element to the `<head>`, DO NOT CHANGE ANYTHING in this file!